 - All students are encouraged to check WebAdvisor for official meeting times and room locations for all music rehearsals.

 What does it mean if the ensemble or class I want to register for is listed as TBA?

 A course time is listed as TBA (to be announced) to allow for greater scheduling flexibility.
 You should go ahead and register and immediately send your current class schedule (with class and work conflicts) to Director Kim Robson at email@example.com.
 Every attempt will be made to schedule the course during a time when all interested and registered students can attend.

 Yes, Wilson 215 is the practice room set aside for individual use.

 How do I get the key to practice in Wilson 215?

 You fill out an application sheet for each academic year.
-These applications are kept on the door of East 103.
+These applications are kept in the lobby of the East building.
 Your name is put on a users' list for the room.
 The list is kept by the front desk attendant in Wilson Hall where you can exchange your ID for the key.
 Always remember to sign the room out in the Wilson 215 schedule book for the length of time you intend to practice.

 Can I reserve the practice room in advance?

 Yes, you can sign the room out in advance of your practice time in the Wilson 215 schedule book.